Czech opposition filibusters bill suspending pension indexation

-Czech legislators paused their debate on February 28 of a bill suspending the indexation of old-age pensions after a 16-hour marathon session obstructed by two populist opposition parties.
+Czech legislators paused their debate on March 1 of a bill suspending the indexation of old-age pensions after a 16-hour marathon session the day before obstructed by two populist opposition parties.

 Prime Minister Petr Fiala's five-party centre-right government wants to reduce the increase in the pension bill that would be required by maintaining the indexation of pensions to the country's soaring inflation rate.
 This is seen as part of its drive to consolidate public finances after the costly government measures to mitigate the effects of the COVID-19 pandemic and the hike in energy prices following Russia's invasion of Ukraine.